-On April 30, 2016, the Company's shareholders approved the Company's 2016 Stock Incentive Plan (the "Plan").
-The Plan provides for the issuance of a maximum of 12,500,000 shares of the Company's Common Stock to be offered to the Company's directors, officers, employees, and consultants.
-On March 1, 2019 the Company's shareholders approved an additional 7,500,000 shares to be available for issuance under the Plan.
-Options granted under the Plan have an exercise price equal to or greater than the fair value of the underlying Common Stock at the date of grant and become exercisable based on a vesting schedule determined at the date of grant.
+On April 30, 2016, the Company's stockholders approved the Company's 2016 Stock Incentive Plan (the "Plan").
+The Plan provides for the issuance of a maximum of 12,500,000 shares of common stock to be offered to the Company's directors, officers, employees, and consultants.
+On March 1, 2019, the Company's stockholders approved an additional 7,500,000 shares to be available for issuance under the Plan.
+Options granted under the Plan have an exercise price equal to or greater than the fair value of the underlying common stock at the date of grant and become exercisable based on a vesting schedule determined at the date of grant.
 The options expire between five and 10 years from the date of grant.
 Restricted stock awards granted under the Plan are subject to a vesting period determined at the date of grant.